 - Robespierre gives you incredible tempo and the military action is worth a lot if you are a republic.
 Something to watch out for is that losing all your military actions during a turn means that you can have a hard time to defend yourself with cards, getting no new ones and having to potentially throw very important ones makes it tempting to attack you.
 As you can not build any military that turn an opponent might prevent your revolution by getting a bit more strength every turn.

 These are good but hard to afford with the mounting military pressure.
 Especially the transcontinetal as it requires you to upgrade your mines as well.
-The only real game changer is the ocean liner but you have to get in into play fast.
+The real game changer is the ocean liner but you have to get in into play fast.

 Wonders and Leaders